 - Cover letter summarizing the project scope

-This level of documentation is one of the reasons ARCs approve our submissions quickly and consistently.
-It also gives you a complete record for your files and future resale documentation.
+This level of documentation reduces avoidable revision requests and gives you a complete record for your files and future resale documentation.

 5 Tips for a Smooth HOA Approval Process